 - Turn the key to insert the pin through the hole and secure the lock

 Disk locks usually come with a brightly colored coiled plastic cable.
+This is really important for all motorcycle locks.
 This cable is not used as part of theft prevention.
 It’s used to remind you to remove the lock before trying to ride away.
 Yep.
-Enough people do it to necessitate this feature.
+Enough people do it to necessitate this feature on motorcycle locks.
 You’ll string the cable from the disk lock to your handle bars, or some place where you’re sure to see it.

 Will a Disk Lock Prevent Theft?

 A disk lock will only prevent roll theft.
-It creates no more than a deterrent for most criminals, but there’s nothing preventing a few guys with a van from lifting your bike away.
+A disk lock creates no more than a deterrent for most criminals, but there’s nothing preventing a few guys with a van from lifting your bike away.
 Actually, the van method is a lot less common than you might think.

 Best Ways to Use a Disk Lock